POS Integration: Definition, Benefits & Integrations to Consider

 You can also sync information with your POS’s customer profiles for richer insights.
 Beyond that, these POS integrations can also save and process credit card payments.

-Your retail POS makes it even easier to grow your email list because associates can ask customers if they want to subscribe while they make a purchase.
-Plus, email marketing with your POS allows you to send digital receipts, product recommendations, and promotions for in-store events.
+Email marketing integrations make it even easier to grow your email list; they allow you to send digital receipts, product recommendations, updates, invitations to subscribe, and promotions for in-store events.

-If you’re looking for a third-party POS integration to amplify your email marketing efforts, you’ll want to consider functionalities like automated emails, drip campaigns, split testing, advanced tracking, and personalization features.
-It’s also a good idea to look for list management features, like the ability to segment and group your subscribers based on commonalities.
+When looking for email marketing integrations, you’ll want to consider functionalities like automated emails, drip campaigns, split testing, advanced tracking, and personalization features.
+It’s also a good idea to look for list-management features, like the ability to segment and group your subscribers based on commonalities.

 These additional resources should help you find the best email marketing integration that matches your business: